 The human heart longs for something more than this life.
-It has a strong desire for something that transcends this temporal realm.
+That is why man is instinctively religious.
+He has a strong desire for something that transcends this temporal order.
 The human heart finds its fulfillment in God.
 The world and the things therein are perishing.
 The things of our fallen world are subject to wear and tear.
 The human heart can only rest content in God.